JDI-company/Smart-Phone-for-Ninja-Forms/README.txt

 The Smart Phone is an addon to the Ninja Forms plugin.
 We use third part integration called <a href="https://github.com/jackocnr/intl-tel-input">intlTelInput</a>.

 It's free absolutely.

+== GitHub ==
+If you have any problems or you want to downgrade the version, we recommend use GitHub.
+Just change branch and download what you need.
+<a href="https://github.com/JDI-company/Smart-Phone-for-Ninja-Forms" target="_blank">Smart Phone for Ninja Forms on GitHub</a>

 == Installation ==